TGOliver-lab/Ireland_Basal_SCLC_2025/README.md

 Raw data are provided as FASTQ and processed CellRanger count filtered barcodes, features, and matrices.

 ## Code
-Code to replicate analyses performed in [Ireland et al. *Manuscript in Review* 2025]
+Code to replicate analyses performed in [Ireland et al. *Nature* 2025]

 1. Download raw or processed data from NCBI GEO [here](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE279200).
 2. See Jupyter Notebooks and R scripts above for manuscript specific dataset integration methods and analyses.
 All samples were first subject to Scanpy/scVI-based QC and clustering in Python, and processed anndata objects were saved.
 R scripts call in the resulting anndata objects and convert them to Seurat objects for additional analyses.
 Many files called in R scripts are included in the metadata_files folder.